mLetrone/power-events/docs/usage/routing.md

 To prevent unexpected behaviour, by default an event meeting conditions of different routes, will raise `MultipleRouteError`.
 However, in case of intended multiple routes conditions matching an event.
-The option `allow_multiple_route` at resolver definition can be passed, this way, all routes passing will be called.
+The option `allow_multiple_route` at resolver definition can be passed; this way, all routes passing will be called.

 === "Default"
     ```python